vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 ## Open up PagodaBox

-If you haven't sign up for PagodaBox and go to `https://dashboard.pagodabox.com/` and create a new application.
+If you haven't already, sign up for PagodaBox and head to your dashboard `https://dashboard.pagodabox.com/` where we'll create a new application.

 ### Create your first application
 * select Empty Repo